The Silvertrac Extra

-On today’s episode, we kick off a four part series on how to launch a run a security dispatch center.
-We'll talk about when it's the right time to launch a call center rather than having supervisors in the field taking calls.
+On today’s episode, we kick off a four part series on how to successfully launch and run a security dispatch center.
+We'll talk about when it's the right time to launch a call center rather than having supervisors in the field receiving direct calls.

 You can think of receiving calls like the front lines of customer service.
 As your business grows you'll want to consider hiring employees who are trained and skilled in customer service.
 Let's jump in and look at how to begin assessing your current need.